 The Company conducts and will continue to conduct its operations through subsidiaries and, accordingly, its main source of cash to pay dividends, among other possible sources, will be the dividends received from its subsidiaries.
-For further information see "Principal Risks and Uncertainties - Risks Relating to the Structure of the Company - The Company's dividend payments depends on the results of operations and financial condition of its subsidiaries and could be restricted by legal, contractual or other limitations or tax changes".
+For further information see Item 3.D.
+"Key Information - Risk Factors - Risks Relating to the Structure of the Company - The Company's dividend payments depend on the results of operations and financial condition of its subsidiaries and could be restricted by legal, contractual or other limitations or tax changes".